Female Trouble: Plot

-In Baltimore in 1960, delinquent high-school student Dawn Davenport is very ungrateful when her parents refuse to buy her the cha-cha heels she wanted for Christmas.
+In 1960, delinquent high-school student Dawn Davenport is expelled from the Baltimore school system for bad behavior and is very ungrateful when her parents refuse to buy her the cha-cha heels she wanted for Christmas.
 In a fit of rage, she smashes the presents and topples the family Christmas tree on her mother, and storms out of the house barely even dressed.
 Dawn hitchhikes a ride with a repulsive, lecherous man, Earl Peterson, who drives her to a dump where they have sex on a discarded mattress.
 Dawn becomes pregnant, but Earl refuses to support her.
 She eventually gives birth to a daughter, Taffy, whom she often beats and punishes severely.

-Dawn works various dead-end jobs, such as a waitress in a diner, and a stripper, and engages in criminal activities such as burglary and street prostitution with her former high-school friends Concetta and Chicklette.
+From 1961 to 1967, Dawn works various dead-end jobs, such as a diner waitress and a stripper, and engages in criminal activities such as burglary and street prostitution with her former high-school friends Concetta and Chicklette.

+In 1968, Dawn frequents the Lipstick Beauty Salon and dates Gater Nelson, her hair stylist and next-door neighbor.
+Gater's aunt, Ida Nelson, is distraught over her nephew's relationship because she wants him to date men instead of women.
+Eventually, Dawn and Gater marry in 1969, but their marriage turns sour as Gater is a womanizer while Dawn and Ida constantly clash with each other.
-Dawn frequents the Lipstick Beauty Salon and marries Gater Nelson, her hair stylist and next-door neighbor.
-Donald and Donna Dasher, the owners of the beauty salon, recruit Dawn to be part of an artistic experiment to prove "crime and beauty are the same".
-They entice Dawn to commit crimes by promising her fame, and photograph her crimes to stoke her vanity.

-Gater's aunt, Ida Nelson, is distraught over her nephew's marriage because she wants him to date men instead of women.
-When the marriage fails, Dawn persuades the Dashers to fire Gater, who moves to Detroit to work in the auto industry.
+In 1974, Donald and Donna Dasher, the owners of the beauty salon, recruit Dawn to be part of an artistic experiment to prove that "crime and beauty are the same".
+They entice Dawn to commit crimes by promising her fame and photographing her crimes to stoke her vanity.
+Dawn immediately accepts the offer and persuades the Dashers to fire Gater, seeking revenge for her failed marriage.
+Gater punches Dawn in the face before moving to Detroit to work in the auto industry.
 Ida blames Dawn for driving Gater away and exacts revenge by throwing acid in her face, leaving Dawn hideously disfigured.
 The Dashers discourage Dawn from having corrective cosmetic surgery and use her as a grotesquely made-up model.
-They redecorate her home, and provide her with new clothes, money and make-up (which they make her inject like a drug).
-After they kidnap Ida and imprison her in a large birdcage as a gift to Dawn, they give Dawn an axe to chop off her hand as revenge for the acid attack.
+They redecorate her home and provide her with new clothes, money, and make-up (which they make her inject like a drug).
+After they kidnap Ida and imprison her in a large birdcage as a gift to Dawn, they give Dawn an axe to chop off Ida's hand as revenge for the acid attack.